input-output-hk/cardano-shell/docs/Document.md

 ### Layer

-To put it simple, **layers are list of functions which the feature provides**.
+To put it simple, **a layer is a list of functions that each feature generates whn initialized.**.
 For example, logging feature will produce logging layer when initialized.
 The logging layer will have a list of functions related to logging such as `logError`, `logNotice` which the other features can use.

 Dependencies between the features are resolved by passing these layers.